as595/4IRSantaHack/tutorials/svm_example/README.md

 ### What's in the repo?

 * **Classify_Santa_Images.ipynb**
-    * *A jupyter notebook that implements simple machine learning to identify images of zebras*
+    * *A jupyter notebook that implements simple machine learning to identify images of Santa*

 ### Dependencies